Medal hopefuls come up short for Canada at the Beijing Olympics

 Quebec City snowboarder Laurie Blouin gave it all she had in the women's slopestyle event but couldn't crack the top three of a highly competitive field.

-Calgary speedskater Ted-Jan Bloemen looked like he was going to press for a medal in the 5,000 metres, but instead faded fast over the second half of his race and finished well of the mark in 10th.
+Calgary speedskater Ted-Jan Bloemen looked like he was going to press for a medal in the 5,000 metres, but instead faded fast over the second half of his race and finished well back in 10th.

 Both Blouin and Bloemen were sliver medallists in the same events at the 2018 Pyeongchang Games, but couldn't produce a second straight multi-medal day for Canada in Beijing.